 - Finally, feel free to use Career Services’ coaching, resuming building, and career planning services: http://www.cscc.edu/services/careers/

-Please be aware that undocumented and DACA students may face barriers in completing certain programs of study.
+Please be aware that DACA students may face barriers in completing certain programs of study.
 For example, programs that require a practicum or licensure may be restricted based on Ohio law to U.S. citizens or permanent residents.
-Contact your advisor to discuss your possibilities.
+Once you have been accepted by college, contact your academic advisor to discuss your possibilities.